zohodesk-api/OAuth/php/README.md

 HOW IT WORKS:
 =============
 	Client Details such as CLIENT ID, CLIENT SECRET, REFRESH TOKEN are stored in 'oauth-token-data.json' file.
 	(So please restrict access of this file for outside world.)
+	Note: (**oath-token-data.json file is automatically created** and updated every time)

 	Whenever 'oauth-config.php' included in a file, if Access Token is expired then new token is created in the background, using the REFRESH TOKEN from the 'oauth-token-data.json' file.

 	So It is suggested to move the handling of *storing the data in file* to database.